Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 When credentials fail to authenticate, the`ClientAuthenticationException` is raised and it has a `message` attribute which describes why authentication failed.
 When this exception is raised by `ChainedTokenCredential`, the chained execution of underlying list of credentials is stopped.

-When credentials cannot execute authentication due to one of the underlying resources required by the credential not being available on the machine, the`CredentialUnavailableException` is raised and it has a `message` attribute which describes why the credential is unavailable for authentication execution .
+When credentials cannot execute authentication due to one of the underlying resources required by the credential being unavailable on the machine, the`CredentialUnavailableException` is raised and it has a `message` attribute which describes why the credential is unavailable for authentication execution .
 When this exception is raised by `ChainedTokenCredential`, the message collects error messages from each credential in the chain.

 ### Enable client logging